mjawwad19/MKS21X-FinalProject/README.md

 - Complication#1: Adding/Subtracting a monomial to another monomial without the same base and exponent causes the creation of a polynomial, but polynomial has not yet been defined (created).
 So for now, we won't touch it but we need to figure this out.
 - Complication#2: Multiplication can lead to monomials with more than one variable so eventually we WILL have to allow monomials to be multivariable and update our methods as such.

+1/6/2019
+- Added multiply and divide polynomial by a monomial.
+Also wrote add and subtract polynomial from polynomial.
+(Peihua)